dnarayanan/powderday/docs/index.rst

 Welcome to Powderday's documentation!
 =====================================

-Powderday is a dust radiative transfer package designed to interface with galaxy formation simulations in order to produce realistic spectral energy distributions and images.
+`powderday <https://bitbucket.org/desika/powderday>`_) is a dust radiative transfer package designed to interface with galaxy formation simulations in order to produce realistic spectral energy distributions and images.
 The code utilizes`fsps
 <https://code.google.com/p/fsps/source/checkout>`_ (and its python
 hooks, `python-fsps
 <http://dan.iel.fm/python-fsps/current/installation/>`_) for stellar